pascallaliberte/pascallaliberte.me/index.md

 Hi, I'm Pascal Laliberté.
 Thanks for dropping by.
 {: .home-intro }

-## My work: University of Ottawa and Popup LMS
+## My work: University of Ottawa, Popup LMS and xAPI reporting

 [Learn.med][learnmed] is the online learning platform for the University of Ottawa's Faculty of Medicine.
 It offers online courses to practicing physicians, medical residents, and students of the MD program.
 We use xAPI to power our learning analytics and we've built a simple LMS to house our courses.
 I think what we've done is pretty neat.

 On the side, I also offer a service called [Popup LMS][popuplms].
 It's a simple way to get a few courses and quizzes online, and get detailed and customized reports on the progress of your learners.
 If you're looking to take a break from a Learning Managements System you don't love, I can help you to run your course for a few months in a place that's simple, clear, and worry-free.
 [Check it out][popuplms].

+Also, if you're collecting data about learners through xAPI and you need some way to prepare some reports on that data, I can also help you with that.
+[Give me a shout about xAPI reporting][mailto:pascal@pascallaliberte.me]

 [learnmed]: https://learn.med.uottawa.ca/
 [popuplms]: http://popuplms.com